sagemath/trac_to_gh/Issue 1160.md

 # Issue 1160: *major* bug in using the sage notebook as a maxima notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1160

 Original creator: was